getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 foo( 123456 );			// RangeError
 ```

-The call to `foo(x-1)` isn't a proper tail call since its result has to be added to `(x / 2)` before `return`ing.
+The call to `foo(x-1)` isn't a PTC because its result has to be added to `(x / 2)` before `return`ing.

-However, we can reorganize this code to be eligible for TCO in an ES6 engine as:
+However, to make this code eligible for TCO in an ES6 engine, we can rewrite it as follows:

 ```js
 "use strict";